3 Win Nobel Prize In Economic Sciences For Work In Reducing Poverty

 Their key innovation has been in breaking the issues of global poverty into smaller questions that can be more easily addressed, the academy said.

+Banarjee and Duflo are from the Massachusetts Institute of Technology.
+Banarjee is Indian-American and Duflo, who is French-American, is only the second woman ever to receive the economics Nobel.
+The two economists are married to each other.

+Kremer, an American, is the Gates Professor of Developing Societies at Harvard.

 The prize, officially known as the Bank of Sweden Prize in Economic Sciences in Memory of Alfred Nobel, was established in 1968 by Sweden's central bank, Sveriges Riksbank.
 Monday's award is the 51st Nobel in Economics.
-All but two have gone to men.

 The prize this year is worth 9 million Swedish crown ($915,300).